Sahrawi Arab Democratic Republic

 The SADR was proclaimed by the Polisario Front on 27 February 1976, in Bir Lehlou, Western Sahara.
 The SADR government calls the territories under its control the Liberated Territories or the Free Zone.
-Morocco controls and administers the rest of the disputed territory, and calls these lands its Southern Provinces.
-The claimed capital city of the SADR is El-Aaiún (Laayoune) (the former capital of Western Sahara).
-Since SADR does not control El-Aaiún, it has a temporary capital in Tifariti.
-The seat of the SADR government is in the Sahrawi refugee camps in Tindouf, Algeria.
+Morocco occupies the rest of the disputed territory, and calls these lands its Southern Provinces.
+The claimed capital city of the SADR is Laayoune (the largest city of the Western Sahara territory).
+Since the SADR does not control Laayoune, it has established a temporary capital in Tifariti, although most of the day-to-day administration happens in Rabuni, one of the Sahrawi refugee camps located in Tindouf, Algeria.

 The SADR maintains diplomatic relations with 45 United Nations states, and is a full member of the African Union.
 With a population of about half a million, it is the most sparsely populated in Africa, and the second-most sparsely populated in the world.